Adaptations of works by M. R. James: Radio

 1932 – The first broadcast of an M. R. James story was made on 27 October 1932 (four years before his death) during a Bach piano concert transmitted by the BBC Midlands Regional Programme.
 During the 20-minute interval, "A School Story" was read "from the studio" by Vincent Curran.

 1938 – On 12 March, the BBC's London Regional Programme broadcast an adaptation of "Martin's Close" under the title Madam, Will You Walk?
 The 40-minute play was written by C. Whitaker-Wilson and produced by John Cheatle.
 The Radio Times printed the musical notation for the ghostly refrain and noted, "You will have had quite enough of that tune before the play has ended.
 You will hear it played by a string quartet... you will hear it sung by Judge Jeffries in court (an actual fact); and, worse still, you will hear it floating on a gale of wind, sung by a murdered girl near a lonely inn in a Devonshire village.
 That also is a fact."

 1940 – The BBC broadcast a second version of "Martin's Close" on 4 April, this time as a 25-minute reading by John Gloag for the new Home Service.

 1946 – World War II had done nothing to dampen the BBC's enthusiasm for "Martin's Close", and on 13 February, C. Whitaker-Wilson's 1938 script of Madam, Will You Walk? was remounted, this time produced by Noel Iliff.
 Whitaker-Wilson himself played the part of Judge Jeffreys in a 45-minute production for the BBC Home Service.

 The same year, the anthology series Stories Old and New featured David Lloyd James reading a 20-minute version of "Lost Hearts" for the BBC Home Service on 16 September.

 1947 – The BBC's Wednesday Matinee strand presented a version of "The Mezzotint", adapted by Ashley Sampson, with Martin Lewis as Dennistoun.
 The play was produced by John Richmond and transmitted on 21 May as the second half of a double bill, in an "approximate" 25-minute slot on the Home Service.

-On 19 November, the fifteenth episode of the CBS radio series Escape was an adaptation of "Casting the Runes".
+On 19 November, the fifteenth episode of the CBS radio series Escape was an adaptation of "Casting the Runes", dramatized by Irving Ravetch and John Dunkel.

 1949 – Oh, Whistle, and I'll Come to You, My Lad became the second instalment of the new Man in Black series, arranged for radio by John Keir Cross.
 George Owen played Professor Parkins, Charles Lefeaux was Colonel Wilson, while Valentine Dyall starred as the eponymous host.
 The 30-minute play was transmitted on 7 February on the BBC Light Programme and repeated on the Home Service on 6 April.

 On 16 June the Home Service broadcast a 15-minute reading of "Rats" performed by Anthony Jacobs.